 - Please read the lessons noted for the level of lesson you will be coming to.
 Students in the intro program should be set up with a login and password for 3 months access to my article section.
 Students in the full programs will have access to this section for 3 years.
 On this page, the articles are sorted into sections that should be read for how many lessons the student has taken.

-- Join the Airtime Pilots Group at Yahoo.
+- Join the Airtime Pilots Group at Google.
+If you do not have a google account, I can still add you to the group, but you will need to set this up directly with me (phone or email) and I can add you to this group.
 This is not required for 2 day programs, but this is a primary communication channel that Airtime uses for communication about clinics, events, Mtn.
 Trips and special notices.

 - After you know the site, print out directions and map from my maps page to the training site from Training Site Maps.